NYCDOB/Facades/index.md

 #### SIDEWALK SHEDS

-New York City began to require sidewalk sheds in the 1899 building code, as a safety measure for protecting the public from construction debris hazards.
-With the introduction of Local Law 10 in 1980, sidewalk sheds were required as a safety measure for addressing façade failures on buildings situated along pedestrian rights of way.
-Today sidewalk sheds play an important role in maintaining public safety during construction.
+Sidewalk sheds are required as a measure of protection from construction debris hazards.
+As of Feb 1, 2017, there were approximately 7,500 active shed permits city-wide, half of which are in Manhattan.
+Distressed facades also require a sidewalk shed situated along pedestrian rights of way.
+The map below shows the location of sidewalk sheds associated with an Unsafe Cycle 7 façade filing, which accounts for approximately 12% of the total sheds.
+The current universe of sidewalk sheds is also parsed out by construction-related activity and maintenance.
+Approximately 25% of total sidewalk sheds are associated with a large-scale construction project which requires a New Building or ALT1 permit.
+In some cases, these permits are continually renewed at the same site.
+The current permit age is captured below, with the larger and darker circles showing the location of older sheds.
+The size of the sidewalk shed in linear feet is also captured.

 <iframe width="100%" height="500" src="https://nycdob.github.io/Maps/Sidewalk_Sheds_Feb2017" frameborder="0"> </iframe>